-- 4.6 The MPCE will review the PCN or complete proposal in collaboration with relevant line ministries to determine whether it is consistent with the GoH Recovery Plan and related policies and whether it fills a sectoral or geographic gap in reconstruction finance.
-If both conditions are satisfied, the MPCE will submit the PCN or complete proposal to the Council of Ministers following consultation with the Prime Minister.
-The Council of Ministers will decide on the funding requests to be submitted to the HRF for financing.
-IThe MPCE will submit project proposals approved by the Council of Ministers to the HRF Secretariat for financing or co-financing via written communication. - 4.7 If a PCN is received from the MPCE by the HRF Secretariat, it will be circulated to the Steering Committee electronically.
-The procedures described in Step 3 and onwards would then apply. - 4.8 If a complete proposal is received from the MPCE by the HRF Secretariat requesting US\$1 million or more, it will be circulated to the Steering Committee electronically.
-The procedures described in Step 5 and onwards would then apply. - 4.9 If a complete proposal is received from the MPCEby the HRF Secretariat requesting financing of less than US\$1 million, it will be circulated to the Steering Committee electronically.
+- 4.6 The Interim Haiti Recovery Commission will review the PCN or complete proposal to determine whether it is consistent with the GoH Recovery Plan and related policies and whether it fills a sectoral or geographic gap in reconstruction finance.
+If both conditions are satisfied, the IHRC will decide whether to forward the PCN or complete proposal to the HRF Secretariat for financing or co-financing via written communication. - 4.7 If a PCN is received from the IHRC by the HRF Secretariat, it will be (i) posted on the Haiti Reconstruction Fund website and (ii) circulated to the Steering Committee electronically.
+The procedures described in Step 3 and onwards would then apply. - 4.8 If a complete proposal is received from the IHRC by the HRF Secretariat requesting US\$1 million or more, it will be (i) posted on the Haiti Reconstruction Fund website and (ii) circulated to the Steering Committee electronically.
+The procedures described in Step 5 and onwards would then apply. - 4.9 If a complete proposal is received from the IHRC by the HRF Secretariat requesting financing of less than US\$1 million, it will be (i) posted on the Haiti Reconstruction Fund website and (ii) circulated to the Steering Committee electronically.
 The Steering Committee would then follow its procedures for a decision without meeting.
-Members would be given a period of ten working days to formally object to allocating resources for the proposal.
-If no objections are received by close of business on the tenth day, resource allocation would be deemed to have been formally endorsed by the SC.
+Members would be given a period of five working days to formally object to allocating resources for the proposal.
+If no objections are received by close of business on the fifth day, resource allocation would be deemed to have been formally endorsed by the SC.
 The Secretariat would inform the Steering Committee of the decision and would record as such in the minutes of the next SC meeting.
-The

-Secretariat would also inform the Trustee to initiate a Transfer Agreement with the relevant Partner Entity (see Step 6).
+The Secretariat would also inform the Trustee to initiate a Transfer Agreement with the relevant Partner Entity (see Step 6).